University of Cambridge Computer Laboratory foto

 My research topics include:

-Economics and Psychology of information security
+Economics, psychology and criminology of information security

 Peer-to-Peer and social network systems